 Employees earn vacation and sick leave depending on years of service.
 Accrued vacation is paid upon an employee's termination.
 Accrued sick leave is not paid upon employee termination and therefore has not been accrued at year-end.
-Liabilities for accumulated leave of \$83,819 and \$89,664 are included in the statement of financial position at June 30, 2015 and 2014, respectively.
+Liabilities for accumulated leave of \$119,278 and \$83,819 are included in the statement of financial position with accrued liabilities at June 30, 2016 and 2015, respectively.